Categories: Learn

 How Does a Floyd Rose Work?

-The Floyd Rose works in a similar way to a vintage-style tremolo (like the one pictured below).
-This familiar design has been featured on Fender Strats since the ’50s, and the vintage screw-in tremolo remains a popular choice today.
-It essentially allows you to raise or lower the pitch of your guitar to achieve a vibrato effect.
-However, the Floyd Rose took it one step further…
+A Floyd Rose functions in a similar way to a vintage-style tremolo (like the one pictured below).
+This familiar design has been featured on Fender Stratocasters since the ’50s, and the vintage screw-in tremolo remains a popular choice today.
+The Floyd Rose simply pushed the boundaries of what a floating bridge could achieve.

-A Floyd Rose lets you lock the strings in place at two points on your guitar – at the bridge itself, and at the nut.
-The bridge features locking saddles, which the strings are inserted into.
+A Floyd Rose system locks the strings in place at two points on the guitar, at the bridge and at the nut.
+The strings are inserted into the bridge and held by locking saddles.
 These are then fixed into place via tightening bolts on the back of the bridge, which are adjustable with an allen key.
-The bridge also features ‘fine tuners’, one for each string.
-These let players tune their guitar if the strings sharpen or flatten from extensive tremolo use or temperature changes.
+The bridge also features “fine tuners” – one for each string.
+These let players perform small tuning adjustments if the strings sharpen or flatten from extensive tremolo use or if the guitar is affected by temperature changes.
+You likely won’t be able to tune half-steps with this as it’s more for minor tweaking.

-The locking nut, which is used in place of a traditional bone or synthetic nut, has a similar locking design.
-Using 3 metal plates, these lock down 2 strings each and are also tightened with an allen key.
+The locking nut, which is used in place of a traditional bone or synthetic nut, has a similar locking design at the other end of the fretboard.
+Using three metal plates, these lock down two strings each and are also tightened with an allen key.
 This prevents the strings from sliding over the nut and going out of tune when using the whammy bar.

-The advantage of this design meant that players such as Eddie Van Halen could perform crazy “divebomb” effects.
-These techniques dramatically affected the pitch of his guitar, to achieve other-worldly sounds without going out of tune!
-Although the track was recorded with a vintage 6-screw tremolo fitted to his guitar, Eddie Van Halen initiated the whammy-craze in his epic guitar solo entitled “Eruption”.
-This was the second, hair-raising track on the debut Van Halen I (1978) record :
+The advantage of this design meant that players such as Eddie Van Halen could perform wild divebomb effects.
+These techniques dramatically affected the pitch of his guitar to achieve extreme sounds.
+Although the track was recorded with a vintage six-screw tremolo fitted to his guitar, Eddie Van Halen initiated the whammy craze in his epic guitar solo, Eruption.
+This was the second hair-raising track on the debut Van Halen I (1978) record.

 How Was The Floyd Rose Invented?